akshita-2002/Dot-Net/ASP.NET CORE RAZOR .md

 # PROGRAM

-- The Program.cs file is the program.cs file in console app , to convert to razor project the code s written in program.cs
+- The Program.cs file is the program.cs file in console app , to convert to razor project the code is written in program.cs

 ```c#